 - Seminars and Webinars:

-- Participate in online trading communities and forums to exchange insights and strategies with other traders.
+- Participate in rigorous quant trading communities and forums to exchange code and backtest methodology.

 Tools and Platforms to Support Trading Activities Inspired by Williams’ Methods